pu-za/SEI50--project-1/Readme.md

 ## General Assembly Project 1: Shooter Game
-This is a project of a browser game using javascript and CSS.
+This is a project of a browser game using JavaScript and CSS.

 ## Timeframe: 7days

 ## Goal
 Functional use Vanilla JavaScript to create a game.

+ ## Project - Solo

 ## Technologies
 ```